1915 Auckland Rugby League season: Fifth grade standings

 Remuera withdrew after the first round, Sunnyside withdrew after round 3, while Richmond withdrew after 4 rounds.
+It is likely that Remuera and Sunnyside did not take the field and therefore they have been excluded from the standings.
 City rovers had reportedly scored 220 points and conceded 0 after their August 28 win over Otahuhu, however they had won the match 12-2, and early won a match with Newton 5-3, so the record was more likely 220-5 at this point.
 They then defeated Ponsonby 17-0, with their final match score not reported.